kakarot94/JS_X-OX_app/README.md

 # simple X-OX app

-This is a simple representation of X-O game, also known as Tic Tac Toe.
+This is a simple representation of X-OX game, also known as Tic Tac Toe.

 ## Installation